Ahmed-Lotfy5853/Ahmed-Lotfy5853/README.md

 # 💫 About Me:
-I am an Embedded software engineer and mobile applications developer using Flutter since 2021.
+I am a junior flutter developer  since 2021.
-I've worked on several IOT projects , either using embedded systems only or using flutter only , or using embedded systems with flutter.
+I've worked on several e-commerce , healthcare , social , educational , lifestyle and IOT projects .
 I am a hardworker and ambitious person with a great passion for technology, especially programming.